skysheng7/AI_bias_in_farming/README.md

     - To obtain API keys:
         - For OpenAI (DALL-E 3): Follow the [OpenAI API setup guide](https://platform.openai.com/docs/quickstart)
         - For Stable Diffusion: Register and get your key from the [Stability AI platform](https://platform.stability.ai/docs/getting-started)

+    - If you only want to analyze the existing image dataset without generating new images, you can create a placeholder .env file.
+This ensures the Docker container runs properly without real API keys.
+Create a file named .env in your project's root directory and add these placeholder values:
+        ```
+        OPENAI_API_KEY=test
+        stable_diffusion_key=test
+        ```

     Note: The `.env` file contains sensitive information and is automatically ignored by git (listed in .gitignore) to protect your API keys.